Harvester (restaurant): Bass

-On 21 July 1995, Bass bought the seventy eight restaurants of Harvester for £165 million.
-Whitbread had offered £150 million for the chain.
+On 21 July 1995, Bass bought the seventy eight restaurants of Harvester for £165 million from the Forte Group.
+Whitbread had offered £150 million to acquire the chain.
 Most Harvesters were in the South East, and Bass had plans to rebrand other restaurants (such as the former Innkeeper's Fayre) elsewhere in England as Harvesters.
 When Bass divested its brewing division in 2000, the chain was looked after by the renamed company, Six Continents, until 2003.

 Mitchells & Butlers

-On 15 April 2003, the chain Six Continents was taken over by the renamed company, Mitchells & Butlers, and had 127 outlets.
-By 2012, there were over two hundred hotels across the United Kingdom.
+On 15 April 2003, Six Continents was demerged into Intercontinental Hotels Group, to operate the hotels, and Mitchells & Butlers, for pubs and restaurants, which had 127 outlets.